 Jungle Hunter vs. Billy Sole

-Billy Sole was a half-Sioux Indian mercenary and member of Dutch Schaeffer's team sent to Val Verde to rescue the hostages in the first Predator movie.
+Billy Sole was a half-Sioux Indian mercenary and member of Dutch Schaefer's team sent to Val Verde to rescue the hostages in the first Predator movie.
 He was in the role of the tracker, finding the most optimal path through the jungle and keeping an eye on the enemy movements.
 Billy was the first to notice that something wasn't right in the jungle and that a non-human being was hunting them.
 This was mostly due to his Indian heritage and seeing subtle changes of nature sounds and light being unnatural.
 The Predator novelization went even further and suggested that Billy had a psychic connection with the Predator, which was passed on to him by his Sioux roots.
 Billy had a short and memorable duel with the Yautja using only his machete and his head was taken as a valued trophy.

 Predators and Ancient Aztecs